routeviews/google-cloud-storage/README.md

 # Collect and store RouteViews data, from a Cloud Service

-A collaboration between Route Views and Google to expand Route Views data offerings into Google Cloud products, and offload some Route Views' data offerings to a Google cloud backup/mirror.
+A collaboration between RouteViews and Google to expand RouteViews data offerings into Google Cloud products, and offload some RouteViews' data offerings to a Google cloud backup/mirror.

 ## Overview